 - Consider fulfillment centers: Fulfillment centers store your inventory in their warehouse and fulfill shipments to the surrounding region.
 If you choose strategic partners in customer-dense regions, you can effectively cut carbon output while also accelerating delivery lead times and saving time on fulfillment.

-Use of plastics in eCommerce hit 2.1 billion pounds in 2019, and is expected to double by 2025 as online shopping supplants brick and mortar retail.
+The use of plastics in eCommerce hit 2.1 billion pounds in 2019 and is expected to double by 2025 as online shopping supplants brick and mortar retail.
 The transition from shipping palettes of goods to physical stores to packaging and shipping individual items has been a doozy.
 Sustainable packaging is gaining support, though.

 Sustainable packaging is any practice that reduces the volume of materials used to deliver products, including: